 I was first seduced by the sweet siren song of my great-grandfather's Stanley No. 8 jointer plane persnicketing thru hard maple.
 Lured further by the graceful lines of hundred year old brass, rusty steel, and tropical hardwoods, I fell headfirst down the old tool rabbit hole and haven't yet surfaced.

 From time to time, I document a tool restoration, woodworking project, or tool build that I find interesting.
-I have benefitted tremendously from the effort other people have made to document and post techniques, tips, and information.
+I have benefitted tremendously from the time and effort spent by others to document and post techniques, tips, and information.
 It is my hope that my contributions can similarly help others.

 If you are interested in purchasing an item, you probably have a question or two.
-Answers to most of the basic questions are found here.
+Answers to some of the basic questions are found here.

 Looking for Graham Blackburn's website?
 Other than being a big fan of his books,